Gary W. Cole, MD, FAAD

 Is keloid removal necessary?

 The decision about when to treat a keloid depends on the symptoms associated with its development and its anatomical location.
-A chronically itching and irritated keloid can be quite distracting.
+A chronically itchy and irritated keloid can be quite distracting.
 Keloids in cosmetically sensitive areas that cause disfigurement or embarrassment are obvious candidates for treatment.
 It is unclear whether early treatment is important.
 What is clear is that larger keloids are more difficult to treat.

 What are the treatments for keloids?